yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 I think I would rather stay at home this evening than go out.

-# # RULE 56: The words like “sort, type, kind, etc.” are always followed by a Singular verb.
+# RULE 56: The words like “sort, type, kind, etc.” are always followed by a Singular verb.

-## Examples
+Examples:-
 This type of articles is sold in the market.
 This sort of camera is very expensive.
 Any kind of racism is abhorrent to me.

 .

-# # RULE 57: Use of the prepositions “in”, “Inside” and “into”:
+# RULE 57: Use of the prepositions “in”, “Inside” and “into”:

 (1)The preposition “inside” implies
 “movement”.
 Whenever we move from outside to inside, we use “inside”.

-## Examples
+Examples:-
 I came inside the class.
 He tried to get inside her mind.

-> **NOTE:** “Inside out” is completely different from “In” and “Inside”.
+*NOTE: “Inside out” is completely different from “In” and “Inside”.
 It means if something is inside out, it has the usual inside part on the outside and the usual outside part on the